noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 children too and dogs jumping
 young women with shells, with
 wampum.
 Ah uuuuum.
 The fire goes out.
-They left.
+They went away.
 And they were never seen again in history.
 But after the traffic and neon ads in Syracuse
 and passing the highways on the outskirts, motels
 gas stations and more neon, HAM & EGGS in the night
  behind the big factories, you come to the reservation
 a little valley, where that Iroquois said
-       next to the old Ford that doesn't run
+       alongside the old Ford that doesn't run
-"we shall rise up again
+'we will rise up again
-and the world shall listen to us."
+and the world will hear us.'

+The good News of Peace for the camps
+the Good News of Peace (not of the AP)
+The dead on Avenida Roosevelt.
+The AP present
+and said nothing
-A man leapt into the middle of the street with his arms open:
+A man leapt into the middle of the street with his arms outspread:
 STOP!!!
-and they riddled him.
+and they shot him down.
 A different Somoza will be president.
 You told us to call out to you in our solitude.
 And I’m here in Solentiname!